thomaslt1992/Big-Data-and-Machine-Learning/README.md

 # Big-Data-and-Machine-Learning

-#### Here lies different code that was written by me and University Staff members in Swansea University.
+Here lies different code that was written by me (Thomas Tasioulis) and University Staff members in Swansea University.

-#### At no case do I have the rights for this code.
+At no case do I have the rights for this code.

-#### The writer does not have any responsibility for any usage that does not follow the principles of academic integrity and misconduct.
+The writer does not have any responsibility for any usage that does not follow the principles of academic integrity and/or lies under academic misconduct.

 #### Feel free to explore.